Do you know what makes a good book cover?

 Make your viewers focus on the key selling points of your book.

-If you feel stumped about your book cover design, you can always reach out to a professional for help.
-If you’re a student of Self-Publishing School, you’ll even be provided a list of cover designers whose work already checks the boxes of this list.
+If you feel stumped about your book cover design, book a call with our team and see how we can handle the cover design and other book production services for you.
+As a student of Self-Publishing School, we can craft the cover for you, or direct you to a preferred list of cover designers who already check the boxes of this list.